alexandervanrenen/adventofcode2019awk/README.md

 Day 08
 ------
+*Displaying a simple bmp like image file and reading a code from it.*

 Maybe in awk I should always thing 1-based, I thought its only the input, but even
 ```awk
   split("hi", xxx, "")